Goal 13: Climate Action

 The University of Minnesota tracks energy use across the system campuses in order to identify how much energy is used, from which sources, and to continue improving energy saving efforts.

-Explore the Numbers for Energy Use in 2022 and 2021
+Explore the Numbers for Energy Use in 2023, 2022 and 2021

-In summer 2020 a group of Biochemistry, Molecular Biology, and Biophysics researchers and staff connected with the Office of Sustainability to work to create a more environmentally sustainable lab space at the University.
+The Green Labs Program was developed when a group of Biochemistry, Molecular Biology, and Biophysics researchers and staff connected with the Office of Sustainability to work to create a more environmentally sustainable lab space at the University.

 Learn More About the Green Labs Program